 Once the cake is cool, you can frost the cooled cake right in the pan, using a butter knife to make swirls

-Add rainbow sprinkles (non- pareils or jimmies.)
+Add rainbow sprinkles (non- pareils or jimmies)

 Slice into 12 pieces with a serrated knife

-Tips for Baking with Beer
+Expert Tips for Baking with Beer

 - It's best to use full-fat dairy when baking with beer.
-Beer can curdle lower-fat ingredients, due to the acidity.
+Beer can curdle lower-fat ingredients due to the acidity.

 - Ideally, beer desserts are best served when they are freshly baked (if possible).
 The flavor of beer changes over time.
-If this is not possible, I suggest freezing this cake, and then serving it right after it's defrosted.
-I tested this and it worked perfectly!
+If this is not possible, I suggest freezing this cake and then serving it right after it's defrosted.
+I tested this, and it worked perfectly!

 Shepherd's Pie with Ground Turkey or a Turkey Reuben Panini pairs well with Guinness Chocolate Cake with Irish Cream Frosting.
 For drinks, try this Green Grasshopper Mocktail (shown)!